webtoast/patternlab-parcel/readme.md

 1. Clone down the repo
 2. `npm install`
-3. `npm start`
+3. `npm run dev`

 ## Features

-* Compiles your Sass into CSS
+* Compiles Sass into CSS
   * PostCSS optimizations
   * Optionally [namespace](#namespacing) your CSS
-  * Optionally add defense css in case your project has to play nicely with existing CSS (coming soon)
-* Compiles your Javascript
+* Compiles Javascript
 * Javascript unit testing
-* Compiles SVG icons into an SVG symbol
+* Compiles [SVG icons](#svg-icons) into an SVG symbol
 * Enforces commit message guidelines with [commitlint](https://commitlint.js.org/#/)
 * Build a new [release](#release-builds) of your project
-* Track file size with each release (coming soon)
-* Lint scss (coming soon)

 ## Configuring

-The `./source` folder was originally generated from [starterkit-handlebars-vanilla](https://github.com/pattern-lab/starterkit-handlebars-vanilla).
-Some modificatiions have been made to the scss folder structure for this starter.
+This Pattern Lab starter is a blank project.
+Running it will produce a website that can be previewed on localhost, but you will not see any patterns until you create some.

+Under the `./source` folder, are all the folders that you would be working with to create your patterns, save images, icons, scss and other authored files.

+If you are brand new to Pattern Lab the best place to start will be the [docs](https://patternlab.io).

+### Patterns

+The default folders have been kept in `./source/_patterns` just to serve as a starting point for organizing your patterns.
+This starter uses handlebars for building pattern files.
+If you want to see how handlebars are used in pattern development, the [patterns in the starterkit-handlebars-vanilla](https://github.com/pattern-lab/starterkit-handlebars-vanilla/tree/master/dist/_patterns) repo has some good examples.

 ### Styles

 Add your Sass partials in `./source/scss` directory and reference those partials in `./source/scss/style.scss`.
 How you organize this folder is completely up to you.
 When `style.scss` is compiled, the resulting css file is output to `./source/css` and then copied into the public folder when you run `npm start`.

-The current folder structure is based on the starterkit with the exception of the components folder.
-Originally, these partials were stored with the relevant pattern.
-However, importing a glob pattern in `@import` statements isn't working.
-To get the starter up and running, I moved all the partials to `./source/scss/components` and updated `style.scss` with `@import` statements for each partial.

 ### Namespacing